 We partner closely with nursing teams at several of Washington’s largest assisted living and memory care communities.
 With caregivers and staff we work together to ensure patients receive comprehensive and well coordinated care.
 A Crown Health provider can help minimize the disruption of traveling to clinics and hospitals for vulnerable patients, and gives families peace of mind.

 If all the information is complete on the enrollment form and the required documents are received (Power of Attorney papers, medication list and copies of insurance cards) then the process goes very quickly and virtual appointments can be scheduled within 1-2 days.
 In person appointments will be scheduled during the provider's next visit to a community.

-If a patient has urgent needs, please check the “URGENT” box on the top of the enrollment.
-An urgent care provider may be able to see the new patient prior to the next scheduled visit with the primary care provider.
-Otherwise, new patients are typically seen during the regularly scheduled monthly visit.
+If a patient has urgent needs, please state “URGENT” on the top of the enrollment.
+An urgent care provider may be able to see the new patient prior virtually to establish care and provide refills and other urgent orders.
+Otherwise, new patients are typically seen during the provider's next visit to the community.